 - Payroll deduction allows you to budget your contribution throughout the year through regular automated giving.
 Payroll deductions made during the 2021 campaign will begin in January 2022 and end December of 2022.

 - The CVC operates for and by state employees under the Executive Order of the Governor.

 - There are many opportunities to give.
-The CVC accepts cash, check, or payroll deduction.
+The CVC accepts credit card or payroll deduction.